 Your phone can stop you from doing this.
 You could look at affordable Sprint wireless plans to see if there’s something better for you that supports the new amount of time you expect to use your phone.
 It will encourage you not to use it at every opportunity.

 Have A Day Where You Don’t Use Your Phone At All

-How about challenging yourself to not use your phone at all for a day?
+How about challenging yourself not to use your phone for a day?
 Perhaps you could do this one day a week, on the weekend.
 You’d be surprised at how much you can get done when you stay away from it completely!

 Turn Off Your Notifications

 Please turn off your notifications so you’re not tempted to check them every time you get a new one.
 They are likely just apps trying to bring you back for no good reason.

 Be mindful of how certain apps were created, and remember that they are designed to keep you there for a ridiculous amount of time.
 They want you on there for as long as possible, and in turn, this takes you away from where you’re supposed to be and sucks up all of your productivity.